Toward a Spectral Theory of Cellular Sheaves: Definitions

-Many results in spectral graph theory rely on a normalized version of the standard graph Laplacian, which is typically defined via the diagonal degree matrix $D$, letting $\mathcal L = D^{-1/2}L D^{-1/2}$.
+Many results in spectral graph theory rely on a normalized version of the standard graph Laplacian, which is typically defined in terms of a rescaling of the standard Laplacian.
+Let $D$ be the diagonal matrix whose nonzero entries are the degrees of vertices; then the normalized Laplacian is $\mathcal L = D^{-1/2}L D^{-1/2}$.
 This definition preserves the Laplacian as a symmetric matrix, but it obscures the true meaning of the normalization.
 The normalized Laplacian is the standard Laplacian with a different choice of weights for the vertices.
 The matrix $D^{-1/2}L D^{-1/2}$ is similar to $D^{-1}L$, which is self adjoint with respect to the inner product $\ip{x,y} = x^TDy$.
-In this interpretation, each vertex is weighted proportional to its degree.
-Viewing the normalization process as a reweighting of cells leads to the natural definition of normalized Laplacians for simplicial complexes given by Horak and Jost \cite{horak_spectra_2013}.
+In this interpretation, each vertex is weighted proportionally to its degree.
+Viewing the normalization process as a reweighting of cells leads to the natural definition of normalized Laplacians for simplicial complexes given by Horak and Jost~\cite{horak_spectra_2013}.